QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

 (1-\delta)]\right)^{1/\gamma} \notag\\= C_t\left(\beta [f'(K_{t+1}) +
 (1-\delta)]\right)^{1/\gamma} \end{aligned}
 $$

+This is a non-linear first-order difference equation that an optimal sequence $\vec C$ must satisfy.

 Below we define a `jitclass` that stores parameters and functions that define our economy.